 The Reckoning on BBC1 will see Steve Coogan play predatory sex offender Jimmy Savile.
-The upcoming drama traces Jimmy Savile’s life, from his working-class early years in the dance halls of northern England to his presenting career with the BBC where he became one of TV’s biggest stars, hosting hit shows in the 1970s such as Top Of The Pops and Jim’ll Fix It.
-It also will look at how Savile's prolific sexual abuse of underage kids was kept under wraps until after his death in 2011.
+The drama traces Jimmy Savile’s life, from his working-class early years in the dance halls of northern England to his presenting career with the BBC where he became one of TV’s biggest stars, hosting hit shows in the 1970s such as Top Of The Pops and Jim’ll Fix It.
+It also will look at how Savile's prolific sexual abuse of children was kept under wraps until after his death in 2011.

 "I think this is a story that has to be told," explains The Reckoning writer and executive producer Jeff Pope.
 "We must understand why a man like Jimmy Savile seemed to remain immune for so long to proper scrutiny and criminal investigation."